 Symbolism and Design

-The Marx-Engels Monument is accessible to the public, allowing visitors to learn more about the philosophies that shaped the course of history.
+The Marx-Engels Monument is open to tourists and anyone interested in the philosophies of the world’s history.
 When planning your visit, consider the following:

 Location and Accessibility